Parallel Study Programmes in English

 All documents must be submitted in English or as a verified translation into Czech.
 It is necessary to deliver these materials to the Students Affairs Office of appropriate faculty of the University of West Bohemia by deadline for submission of applications (usually March 31st).

-The tuition fee is 3 000 EURO per academic year.
+The tuition fee is 3,000 – 4,000 EURO per academic year (according to the faculty).
 The fee covers courses, consultations, examination fees and the library fee.
 Expenses for room and board are not included.
 The tuition fee is paid before your enrolment to the university at the beginning of the academic year.

 Conditions for Enrolment